 As of March 26, 2021, the Company had entered into a definitive agreement to sell its Thailand-based facility (the "AMTC Facility") as it had already transferred production to the Manila, Philippines facility, which was reclassified from Property, plant and equipment, net to Assets held for sale in fiscal year 2021.
-The sale of the AMTC Facility is expected to close within the calendar year, subject to government approvals in Thailand and customary closing conditions.
-The change in carrying value of the assets held for sale from March 26, 2021 to June 25, 2021 of \$660 was related to the impact of foreign currency translation.
+The sale of the AMTC Facility was completed on August 3, 2021 following receipt of government approvals in Thailand and the fulfillment of customary closing conditions.
+The Company received cash of \$27,405, which with related selling costs, resulted in a gain on the final disposition of \$370.